nicoagr/vulnode/README.md

 This project is part of the "Security in Information Systems" course in the fourth year of the "Computer Engineering" university degree.

-A technical report (in spanish) explaning the bad practices mentioned in this application can be found here.
+A technical report (in spanish) explaning the bad practices exposed in this application can be found [here](https://github.com/nicoagr/vulnode/blob/master/laboratorio.pdf).

 ## Disclaimer